-We are exposed to risks associated with changes in interest rates, including fluctuations in interest rates which could adversely affect our profitability
+We are exposed to risks associated with changes in interest rates, including fluctuations in interest rates which could adversely affect our profitability or the value of our portfolio

 General interest rate fluctuations may have a substantial negative impact on our investments and investment opportunities, and, accordingly, may have a material adverse effect on our investment objective and rate of return on investment capital.
 A portion of our income will depend upon the difference between the rate at which we borrow funds and the interest rate on the debt securities in which we invest.
-Because we will borrow money to make investments and may issue debt securities, preferred stock or other securities, our net investment income is dependent upon the difference between the rate at which we borrow funds or pay interest or dividends on such debt securities, preferred stock or other securities and the rate at which we invest these funds.
-Typically, we anticipate that our interest-earning investments will accrue and pay interest at both variable rates, and that our interest-bearing liabilities will accrue interest at variable rates.
-As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
-We anticipate using a combination of equity and long-term and short-term borrowings to finance our investment activities.
+Because we will borrow money to make investments and may issue debt securities, preferred stock or other securities, our net investment income is dependent upon the difference between the rate at which we invest.
+Because we will borrow funds or pay interest or dividends on such debt securities, preferred stock or other securities and the rate at which we invest these funds.
+Typically, we anticipate that our interest-earning investments will accrue and pay interest at both variable and fixed rates, and that our interest-bearing liabilities will accrue interest at variable rates.